 In making that changed, they decided against defining undue hardship.

-Over the years, the lack of definition and the subsequent changes to bankruptcy laws, left the decision to discharge student debt in the hands of the bankruptcy court.
+Over the years, the lack of definition and the subsequent changes to bankruptcy laws, left the undue hardship discharge decision in the hands of the bankruptcy court.

 Student loan borrowers have been suffering ever since.